MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Analysis

 \subsection{Ablation Studies}

-As summarized in Table~\ref{tab:abla}, we perform a series of ablation studies on the CALVIN benchmark \citep{DBLP:journals/ral/MeesHB22}.
+As summarized in Table~\ref{tab:abla}, we perform a series of ablation studies on the CALVIN benchmark \citep{DBLP:journals/ral/MeesHRB22}.
 To avoid confounding effects from pre-training and to reduce computational cost, all ablations are evaluated without pre-training.
 We compare \model fine-tuned from scratch against the following variants: (1) \model w/o World-Model, which predicts robot actions without goal image prediction; (2) \model w/o Parallel Denoising, which first generates the complete goal image and then predicts actions; (3) \model w/ Causal Attention, which replaces hybrid attention with standard causal attention commonly used in autoregressive models; and (4) \model w/ Bidirectional Attention, which instead uses full bidirectional attention as in BERT \citep{DBLP:conf/naacl/DevlinCLT19}.

 Replacing the attention mechanism has a smaller effect on performance than modifying the overall generative paradigm. \model w/o World-Model can be viewed as a vanilla VLA model built on a discrete diffusion framework.
-Removing environment dynamics modeling leads to a substantial drop of 0.48.
-For \model w/o Parallel Denoising, generating future observations first and then predicting actions sequentially hinders action prediction from exploiting intermediate hidden states produced during image generation.
-In addition, deterministically predicted goals can introduce cumulative errors that propagate to action generation, resulting in a 0.18 degradation.
-By contrast, parallel denoising allows the model to leverage all currently determined tokens at each iteration to better infer the remaining tokens.
+Removing environment-dynamics modeling reduces the average execution length by 0.48.
+Without Parallel Denoising, generating future observations before actions prevents action prediction from exploiting intermediate hidden states produced during image generation.
+In addition, deterministically predicted goals can introduce cumulative errors that propagate to action generation, resulting in a decrease of 0.18.
+By contrast, parallel denoising allows the model to leverage all tokens determined thus far at each iteration to better infer the remaining tokens.
 Regarding attention mechanisms, both causal attention and fully bidirectional attention cause only minor performance decreases of less than 0.1.
-Causal attention limits information interaction in intra-modality, whereas full attention can introduce noise due to inter-modality information leakage.
-Overall, \model achieves the best performance of 4.56 average execution length by combining parallel denoising with hybrid attention.
+Causal attention limits information exchange within each modality, whereas fully bidirectional attention can introduce noise through cross-modal information leakage.
+Overall, \model achieves the highest average execution length of 4.56 by combining parallel denoising with hybrid attention.